The Law on Personal Data Protection, Privacy Regulation, North Macedonia

 How are data controllers and processors defined under the Law on Personal Data Protection?

 Under the Law on Personal Data Protection data controllers are defined as “Any natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data”.
-Conversely, data processors are defined as “any natural person, legal entity, or authorized state administrative body, which process the personal data on behalf of the controller”.
+Conversely, data processors are defined as “any natural person, legal entity, or authorized state administrative body, which processes the personal data on behalf of the controller”.
 In terms of the scope of the law, the Law on Personal Data Protection applies to “identified or identifiable natural persons”.
 Moreover, the territorial scope of the law applies to both individuals within North Macedonia, as well as “foreign organizations if they offer goods or services to or monitor the behavior of individuals in North Macedonia”.

 What are the requirements of data controllers and processors under the Law on Personal Data Protection?